rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

   </Router>
 {{< /highlight >}}

-But how would you pass props to the components in React Router?
-You can use the render prop instead of the component prop for passing props to your actual component.
+But how would you pass props to the child component in React Router?
+You can use the render prop instead of the component prop for passing props to the child component.

 {{< highlight javascript "hl_lines=5 9 13" >}}
 const App = ({ user }) =>